About Ernestine’s Women’s Shelter

 What We Do: Ernestine’s Women’s Shelter

 Ernestine’s is a 32-bed emergency shelter with 14 private bedrooms.
-We provide a home for individuals and their children – who stay with us from six months to over one year – until we find appropriate housing for them.
+We provide a home for individuals and their children – with the average stay being 5 months – until we find appropriate housing for them.
 During their stay, we provide them with all the necessities they might need (new bedding, clothes, school supplies, toiletries, baby supplies, prescriptions not covered by OHIP, loaded Presto cards, and anything else they might need).

 In addition to shelter clients, we support over 600 adults and children from across the GTA through our Outreach Program.
 The shelter’s Outreach clients have access to counselling services and programs as well as the shelter’s on-site donation rooms and food bank.